 6. Modifies the treatment of attorney’s fees to be in line with other whistleblower programs.

-A strong IRS Whistleblower Program is key to closing down the tax gap and holding tax cheats accountable.
+A strong IRS Whistleblower Program is undeniably key to closing down the tax gap and holding tax cheats accountable.
 The IRS Whistleblower Program Improvement Act goes a long way in making this possible.

 Motion to Quash LLC urges Congress to strengthen the SEC Whistleblower Program and protect internal corporate whistleblowers by (1) passing the bipartisan SEC Whistleblower Reform Act of 2023 and (2) Calling on the SEC to broaden its definition of a voluntary whistleblower.